Meditation For Beginners – The Basics

 Let’s break it down – here’s the simplest definition.

-1. Think deeply or focusing one’s mind for a period of time, in silence or with the aid of chanting, for religious or spiritual purposes or as a method of relaxation.
+1. Think deeply or focus one’s mind for a period of time, in silence or with the aid of chanting, for religious or spiritual purposes or as a method of relaxation.

 Ah yes, that sounds wonderful, right?
 Here’s where the rub is for most of us – those two words “in silence” can leave many of us feeling as if it’s an impossible mission.